 I’m not talking about defining empty values that sound good.
 I’m talking about cultural values that are aligned to the company’s strategy and are lived proactively and are celebrated by employees.
 So here is what to do:

-Run a Culture Workshop and include the company management, the management of the departments and key individuals in the departments, employer branding specialists, recruiters and other HR functions.
+Get a narrative coach and uncover the life stories of the leaders of your company.
+Include the company management, the management of the departments and key individuals in the departments, employer branding specialists, recruiters and other HR functions.
 A big mistake is ONLY involving HR.
 Please, don’t do that!
 You need all functions engaged, especially the top management.

 Knowing the Now and the Future is very important for recruiting.
 High performing individuals love to see that they can contribute to a real transformation.
 And that involves culture as well.

 Make sure that the values can form a culture that is exclusive.
 It needs to be not for everyone, only then it unchains its power [Forbes 2018].

 You already have your organizational values.
 But there is another step in values-based hiring.
 Think about it.
 Take two fresh graduates from university.
 One has studied law, the other informatics.
 Both of them will have different values, just because they studied in different fields.
 That means talent marketing always needs to adjust to the different target groups.